eTrejoLujano/dashed-eats-django/README.md

 9. Go to the settings.py file in the `instadash/` directory.
 10. Comment out lines 178-202 and comment in lines 166-176.
 11. Fill out your database information on lines 166-176.
-12. Start the development server with `npm run dev`.
+12. Start the development server with `python3 manage.py runserver`.

 This will launch the application locally for testing and development.